 Mavenclad is available as a tablet.

-The FDA-approved label for Mavenclad lists common side effects including headache and upper respiratory tract infection.
+The FDA-approved label for Mavenclad lists common side effects including headache, low white blood cell count, and upper respiratory tract infection.

-Rare but serious side effects listed for Mavenclad include increased risk for serious infections, blood disorders, liver damage, and risk of developing graft-versus-host disease (GVHD) after receiving blood transfusions.
+Rare but serious side effects listed for Mavenclad include increased risk for low blood cell counts, serious infections, blood disorders, liver toxicity or injury, and risk of developing graft-versus-host disease (GVHD) after receiving blood transfusions.
 GVHD is a severe reaction of the immune system that can be fatal.